k88hudson/git-flight-rules/README.md

 (my-branch)$ git commit -am "New awesome feature"
 ```

-If you want more control, and also preserve timestamps, you need to do something called an interactive rebase:
+If you want more control, and also to preserve timestamps, you need to do something called an interactive rebase:

 ```sh
 (my-branch)$ git rebase -i master